Analyst-Joan/US-Superstore-Sales-Performance/README.md

 [Photo Credit](https://create.microsoft.com/en-us/features/ai-image-generator)

 ## Background
-As a Business Manager for a fictitious United States based Superstore, I conducted an Exploratory Data Analysis (EDA) on product performance data to uncover underperforming areas across states, market segments, and product categories.
-The goal was to identify key pain points and provide data-driven recommendations to improve sales, optimize product mix, and enhance regional strategies.
+As a Business Manager for a fictitious United States based Superstore, I conducted an Exploratory Data Analysis (EDA) on product performance data to uncover underperforming areas across Regions, market segments, and product categories.
+The goal was to identify weak areas and provide data-driven recommendations to improve sales, increase profit, and enhance regional strategies.

 ## Target Audience
 This project is designed to provide value to a range of business and data professionals.
 The insights and visualizations generated are relevant for decision-making, performance monitoring, and strategic planning across various roles: